We are over the bookshelves excited to introduce you to the 2025 NYWF team!

 We’re a brand new team of young (well, most of us) writers excited by the possibility of developing emerging writers and fostering a love of creation.

-The 2025 NYWF team consists of Thirangie Jayatilake, Festival Coordinator, Lay Maloney, Creative Producer, Huyen Hac Helen Tran, Creative Producer, and Monique Wallace, Marketing & Digital Coordinator.
+The 2025 NYWF team consists of Myra Grierson, Festival Coordinator, Lay Maloney, Creative Producer, Huyen Hac Helen Tran, Creative Producer, Monique Wallace, Marketing & Digital Coordinator, Kayla McKenzie, Artist Liaison & Volunteer Coordinator, and Benjo Kazue, Vine Fair Coordinator.

 The NYWF will be taking place from 3-6 October 2025 on the land of the Awabakal and Worimi peoples in Newcastle, NSW.